chitram1/ecber/README.md

 - `auditory_padding` right padding adjustment to auditory events
 - `behavior_types` dictionary of behavior types.
 The required sections will depend on the type of entropy function this is.
 For example, if we are just using the following 3 sensory signals (tactile, auditory, and visual), the following are required: mom_auditory_types, mom_tactile_types, mom_visual_types, baby_visual_types, missing_types
 - `missing_threshold` proportion of acceptable missing time
-- `order` markov model order value for how many states we go back in order to predict the subsequent state.
+- `order` Markov model order value for how many states we go back in order to predict the subsequent state.
 This value always defaults to 1, and this means that each subsequent state depends directly on the preceding state.

 ```
 ber_analyze_file('6008BECNR_t.xlsx', missing_threshold = 0.15, order = 1) --> The entropy is 0.4789043